Skip to main content

 • Citizens of Bermuda and Canada do not need to obtain a visa before entering the U.S. in F-1 or J-1 status.
 A citizen from either country simply shows his or her I-20 or DS-2019 at the U.S. border, along with proof of citizenship.
 Upon entrance into the U.S., either student should make sure to have his or her I-20 or DS-2019 properly processed and to receive an I-94 card.
 Without the I-94 card, students may not be able to fully check-in at WVU.

 • The J-1 visa sometimes carries a two-year home residency requirement.
-The visa holder with the home residency requirement must return to his or her home country for two years after completing the student or scholar program.
+The visa holder with the home residency requirement must return to his or her home country for two years after completing the exchange program.

 ARRIVING AT THE U.S. PORT OF ENTRY